xapi-project/xapi-project.github.io/xapi/futures/ocfs2/ocfs2.md

   - in:`address:string list`: a list of addresses through which the host can be contacted
   - out: Task.id
-- `Cluster.leave`: removes a named host from the cluster.
+- `Cluster.remove`: removes a named host from the cluster.
 On exit the local host software will know about the change but it may need to be restarted before it can take effect
   - in:`uuid:string`: the UUID of the host to remove